CAST-Extend/com.castsoftware.aip.datamart/README.md

 * Set PostgreSQL server password:
     * Either in ```PGPASSWORD``` environment variable
     * Or in ```%APPDATA%\postgresql\pgpass.conf``` file which must have restricted access (see [PostgreSQL Documentation: The password file](https://www.postgresql.org/docs/9.3/libpq-pgpass.html))
-* Set credentials to authenticate to the REST API (see Curl command line)
+* Set credentials to authenticate to the REST API
     * Either in ```CREDENTIALS``` environment variable with the following format ```username:password```
     * Or in ```%USERPROFILE%/_netrc``` file which must have restricted access, append these 3 text lines:
       ```